daithimarkham/Fund-Project-2019/README.md

 We also found out using a plot from Seaborn, that smokers vs non-smokers seemed to be very similar on a Saturday dinner time, could be down to alcohol, as Saturday tends to be the night out which quite a few people tend to have drinks, which could be related.
 Female tippers who smoke on a Saturday night out, will tip the highest, for waiting staff in this particular restaurant on a Saturday, dinner time.

 Also this data was recorded in the 90's, as demographics have changed over the previous few decades I'm sure the stats would be quite different now in terms of male vs female bill payers.
 The same could also be said for smoking which is banned in a considerable amount of countries.

+The tip size is 15% of the total bill in America.
+If you receive above average service and you deem it to be exceptional, the tips size is said to be a customary 20%/25%.
+In most places a good tip is deemed to be 20%.
+As we can see from the stats above, this was not met, only on few occasions, usually by table sizes of one.
+The bigger table size, left below the average on most occasions, of between 10 and 12%.
+Using stats like these can help management to improve service and enhance business.

 Overall, it was an excellent data-set for learning how to work with, and extract stats, how to chop and change data, and to visualize and plot data.